Published on

 - name: TRAINING_REQUIREMENTS

-value: "GDPR_ANNUAL,BSI_QUARTERLY,SECURITY_MONTHLY"
+value: 'GDPR_ANNUAL,BSI_QUARTERLY,SECURITY_MONTHLY'

 - name: NOTIFICATION_SLACK_WEBHOOK